Jesus Christ: Who Is This Man?

 Acting like God

-- He claimed to be able to send God’s Spirit (John 16:7).
+• He could send God’s Spirit (John 16:7).

-- He said he could raise the dead, even himself (John 5:21; 6:40; 10:18).
+• He could bring himself back to life (John 5:21; 6:40; 10:18).

-- He said that everyone’s eternal life depends on their relationship with him (Matthew 7:23).
+• Everyone’s eternal life depends on their relationship with him (Matthew 7:23).

 Who did he think he was?

-Jesus had a clear sense of self-identity.
-Even at age 12, he knew he had a special relationship with his Father in heaven (Luke 2:49).
+Jesus knew who he was.
+Even at age 12, he had a special relationship with his Father in heaven (Luke 2:49).
 At his baptism, he heard a voice from heaven say that he was God’s Son (Luke 3:22).
-He knew he had a mission to perform (Luke 4:43; 9:22; 13:33; 22:37).
+He knew he had a God-give mission (Luke 4:43; 9:22; 13:33; 22:37).

 Jesus believed that he was the fulfillment of Old Testament prophecies.
-He was the suffering servant who would die to ransom the people from their sins (Isaiah 53:4-5, 12; Matthew 26:24; Mark 9:12; Luke 22:37; 24:46).
+He was the suffering servant who would die to rescue the people from their sins (Isaiah 53:4-5, 12; Matthew 26:24; Mark 9:12; 10:45; Luke 22:37; 24:46).
 He was the king of peace who would ride into Jerusalem on a donkey (Zechariah 9:9-10; Matthew 21:1-9).
 He was the son of man who would be given all power and authority (Daniel 7:13-14; Matthew 26:64).

-Jesus claimed to be alive before Abraham was born: “I tell you the truth,” he said, “before Abraham was born, I am!”
-(John 8:58).
-The Jewish leaders thought that Jesus was claiming something divine, and they wanted to kill him (verse 59).
-The phrase “I AM” is an echo of Exodus 3:14, where God revealed his name to Moses: “This is what you are to say to the Israelites: ‘I AM has sent me to you.’”
-Jesus used this name for himself.
+Jesus claimed to be alive before Abraham was born: “Before Abraham was, I am” (John 8:58).
+The religious leaders wanted to kill him for saying this (verse 59).
+Why?
+Because the phrase “I AM” is an echo of Exodus 3:14, where God revealed his name to Moses: “Thus you shall say to the Israelites, ‘I am has sent me to you.’”
+Jesus used this phrase for himself.

-Both Hebrews and Colossians tell us that the Son sustains the universe (Hebrews 1:3; Colossians 1:17).
-Both tell us that he is “the image of the invisible God” (Colossians 1:15), “the exact representation of his being” (Hebrews 1:3).
+The Son keeps the universe going (Hebrews 1:3; Colossians 1:17).
+He is “the image of the invisible God” (Colossians 1:15), “the exact imprint of God’s very being” (Hebrews 1:3).

 Worthy of worship

 Jesus was conceived in a supernatural way (Matthew 1:20; Luke 1:35).
 He lived without ever sinning (Hebrews 4:15).
 He was blameless, without impurity (Hebrews 7:26; 9:14).
-He committed no sin (1 Peter 2:22); in him there was no sin (1 John 3:5); he knew no sin (2 Corinthians 5:21).
-No matter how tempting the sin was, Jesus always had a greater desire to obey God.
+He never did anything wrong (1 Peter 2:22); in him there was no sin (1 John 3:5); he knew no sin (2 Corinthians 5:21).
+No matter how tempting the sin was, Jesus always had a greater desire to do what God wanted.
 His mission was to do God’s will (Hebrews 10:7).

-On several occasions, people worshiped Jesus (Matthew 14:33; 28:9, 17; John 9:38).
+On several occasions, people worshiped Jesus (Matthew 14:33; 28:9,17; John 9:38).
 Angels refuse worship (Revelation 19:10), but Jesus did not.
 Indeed, the angels worship Jesus, the Son of God (Hebrews 1:6).
 Some prayers are addressed to Jesus (Acts 7:59-60; 2 Corinthians 12:8; Revelation 22:20).
 He is worthy of worship.

-The New Testament gives elaborate praises to Jesus Christ, with doxologies that are normally reserved for God: “To him be glory for ever and ever.
+The New Testament gives elaborate praises to Jesus Christ, with words that are normally reserved for God: “To him be the glory forever and ever.
 Amen” (2 Timothy 4:18; 2 Peter 3:18; Revelation 1:6).
 He has the highest title that can ever be given (Ephesians 1:20-21).
 Even if we call him God, that title is not too high.
+The Son must be given equal honor with the Father (John 5:23).

-In Revelation, equal praise is given to God and to the Lamb, implying equality: “To him who sits on the throne and to the Lamb be praise and honor and glory and power, for ever and ever!”
+In Revelation, equal praise is given to God and to the Lamb (Jesus), implying equality: “To the one seated on the throne and to the Lamb be blessing and honor and glory and might forever and ever!”
 (Revelation 5:13).
-The Son must be given equal honor with the Father (John 5:23).
 Both God and Jesus are called the Alpha and the Omega, the beginning and end of everything (Revelation 1:8, 17; 21:6; 22:13).

-The New Testament often uses Old Testament passages about God and applies them to Jesus Christ.
+The New Testament uses Old Testament passages about God and applies them to Jesus Christ.
 One of the most striking is this passage about worship:

-Isaiah says there is only one Savior – God (Isaiah 43:11; 45:21).
-Paul says that God is Savior and Jesus is Savior (Titus 1:3-4; 2:10, 13).
-Is there one Savior, or two?
-Early Christians concluded that the Father is God and Jesus is God, even though there is only one God, only one Savior.
-The Father and Son are the same in essence (God), but different in person.
+Isaiah says there is only one Savior—God (Isaiah 43:11; 45:21).
+Paul says that Jesus will get the honor and respect that Isaiah said would be given to God.
+God is Savior and Jesus is Savior (Titus 1:3-4; 2:10, 13), but there is only one Savior.
+Early Christians concluded that the Father is God and Jesus is God, even though there is only one God.
+As the church later described it, they are the same in Being (God), but different in Person.

 Truly human, truly God

-- The Son and the Father are persons in that one God.
+• The Son and the Father are Persons in that one God.

 The Council of Nicea (A.D.
 325) declared that Jesus, the Son of God, was divine, of the same essence as the Father.
 The council of Chalcedon (A.D.
 451) explained that he was also human: